 6 Steps to Not Be Nervous

 - Be Relaxed.
 Learn some relaxation exercises.
 I have some fantastic ones.
 You can come to me, or you can go online to find some.
-Make them a habit.
+Make being relaxed a habit.
 I teach all of my clients to FindYourRelaxedPlace in every communicative situation of their lives.

 You’ll need to do your relaxation exercises for a few weeks for them to stick.
 The best way to do this is to make BeingInYourRelaxedPlace a habit in your life.